Conduct Guidelines and Grievance Procedures for Students

-- Interference with the rights of others to enter, use or leave any University facility, service or activity.
+- Interference with the rights of others to enter, use or leave any University facility, service, activity, or roadway.

-- Obstruction or disruption of teaching, learning, research, administration, disciplinary procedures or other University activities, or of other authorized activities on University premises.
+- Obstruction or disruption of teaching, learning, research, administration, conduct procedures or other University activities, or of other authorized activities on University premises.

-- Use of public address systems on the campus outside of University buildings except with written permission of the Office of Student Activities.
+- Use of public address systems on the campus outside of University buildings except with written permission of the Office of Student Engagement.

-- Failure to comply with directions of law enforcement officers and University officials acting in the performance of their duties and/or failure to identify oneself to those persons when requested.
+- Failure to comply with directions of law enforcement officers and University officials acting in the performance of their duties and/or failure to identify oneself to those persons when requested in a timely manner.

-- Failure to comply with any authorized Student Conduct Code sanction(s)/condition(s).
+- Failure to comply with any authorized Code of Student Conduct sanction(s)/condition(s).